Hydrogen basics

 Hydrogen fuel cells produce electricity by combining hydrogen and oxygen atoms.
 The hydrogen reacts with oxygen across an electrochemical cell—similar to a battery—to produce electricity, water, and small amounts of heat.

-Hydrogen is considered an alternative vehicle fuel under the Energy Policy Act of 1992.
+Hydrogen is classified as an alternative vehicle fuel under the Energy Policy Act of 1992.
 The interest in hydrogen as an alternative transportation fuel stems primarily from its potential to power fuel cells in zero-emission vehicles (vehicles with no emissions of air pollutants).
 A fuel cell may be two to three times more efficient than an internal combustion engine running on gasoline.
-Several vehicle manufacturers have hydrogen fuel cell-vehicles available in California and Hawaii.
+Several vehicle manufacturers have hydrogen fuel cell-vehicles.
 A few test vehicles are available to organizations with access to hydrogen-fueling stations.

-The high cost of fuel cells and the small number of hydrogen fueling stations have limited the number of hydrogen-fueled vehicles in use today.
+The high cost of fuel cells and the limited availability of hydrogen fueling stations have limited the number of hydrogen-fueled vehicles in use today.
 Production of hydrogen-fueled vehicles is limited because people won't buy those vehicles if hydrogen refueling stations are not easily accessible, and companies won't build refueling stations if they don't have customers with hydrogen-fueled vehicles.
-The United States has about 56 hydrogen-vehicle-fueling stations, all of which are in California.
+The United States has about 52 hydrogen-vehicle fueling stations, all of which are in California.
+The State of California's Advanced Clean Cars Program includes assistance for establishing publicly accessible hydrogen-vehicle fueling stations throughout California to promote a consumer market for zero-emission fuel cell vehicles.

 Hydrogen can be burned for electricity generation and heating

-Hydrogen combustion for electricity generation and for space heating in buildings are potential uses of pure hydrogen or hydrogen-rich blends with natural gas.
-However, hydrogen and hydrogen-blends in existing natural gas pipelines, electrity generators, and space-heating equipment poses a number of challenges.
-More research, development, and demonstration (RD&D) is needed before hydrogen will qualify for use in power plants.
+Burning hydrogen for electric power generation and for heating are potential uses of pure hydrogen or hydrogen-rich blends with natural gas.
+However, using hydrogen and hydrogen-blends in existing natural gas distribution infrastructure and combustion equipment poses several challenges related to materials compatibility and combustion characteristics.
+Some progress has been made with modifying natural gas burners in commercially available combustion turbines to accommodate high-hydrogen blends (up to 100% hydrogen), but continued research, development, and demonstration (RD&D) is needed before hydrogen will qualify for utility-scale power generation.
 Several power plants in the United States have announced plans to operate on a natural gas-hydrogen fuel mixture in combustion-gas turbines.
 One example is the Long Ridge Energy Generation Project in Ohio.
-RD&D is also needed for using hydrogen and hydrogen–natural gas blends in heating appliances.
+RD&D is also needed to assess the compatibility of using hydrogen and hydrogen–natural gas blends in heating appliances.

 Hydrogen can be used for energy storage

-Hydrogen storage is an important technology to enable hydrogen use across the U.S. economy.
+Hydrogen storage is an important technology for enabling hydrogen use across the U.S. economy.
 Hydrogen may be stored as a:

-- Gas–Hydrogen can be stored as a gas in large volumes in natural geological formations–salt caverns, lined hard rock caverns, depleted oil and natural gas fields, and aquifers.
-Gaseous hydrogen may also be stored in relatively smaller volumes in pressurized, stationary or portable tanks, and in dedicated hydrogen gas pipeline infrastructure.
-Gaseous storage is currently the most common and the most likely option for expanding hydrogen storage for most uses of hydrogen as an energy source.
+- Gas—Hydrogen can be stored as a gas in large volumes in natural geological formations—salt caverns, lined hard-rock caverns, depleted oil and natural gas fields, and aquifers.
+Gaseous hydrogen may also be stored in relatively smaller volumes in pressurized stationary or portable tanks and in dedicated hydrogen gas pipeline infrastructure.
+Gaseous storage is the most common and the most likely option for expanding hydrogen storage for most hydrogen use as an energy source.

-- Liquid–Hydrogen can be liquefied by cooling it to below −423oF (−253oC).
-The liquefied hydrogen can be stored in super-cooled (cryogenic) tanks for transportation applications in fuel cell vehicles or directly as fuel in truck, rail, marine, and rocket engines.
+- Liquid—Hydrogen can be liquefied by cooling it to below -423oF (−253oC).
+Liquefied hydrogen can be stored in super-cooled (cryogenic) tanks for transportation in fuel cell vehicles or directly as fuel in truck, rail, marine, and rocket engines.
 NASA has the two largest liquid hydrogen storage tanks in the world.
-Hydrogen liquefaction and cyrogenic liquid storage is an energy intensive and expensive process.
+Hydrogen liquefaction and cyrogenic liquid storage is an energy-intensive and expensive process.

-Hydrogen could help to reduce carbon dioxide emissions from electricity generation by storing energy produced with renewable energy for use over days or weeks.
+Hydrogen could facilitate decarbonization of the electric power sector by storing energy produced using renewable resources for days or even weeks.
 Hydrogen could be produced with renewable resources when renewable energy production is high and could be stored to generate electricity when renewable resources are limited and electricity demand is high.
 One example is the Advanced Clean Energy Storage project in Utah, which plans to store large volumes of gaseous hydrogen produced from renewable resources for long-term seasonal energy storage.
+The H2DI Hydrogen Consortium also aims to provide support measures that will facilitate hydrogen storage, production, distribution, and demand.